Small Business Innovation Research FAQs

 FAQs about Small Business Grant Applications

-How can I appy to NIA's SBIR/STTR programs?
+How can I apply to NIA's SBIR/STTR programs?

 Before contacting NIA and submitting an application, applicants should:

-- Access via gov the annual NIH SBIR and STTR Omnibus Solicitation and the NIA-only SBIR/STTR AD/ADRD opportunities
+- Review NIA’s open funding opportunities, including the annual NIH SBIR and STTR Omnibus Solicitation and NIA-only AD/ADRD opportunities;

-- Review the NIH SBIR-STTR SF-424 application instructions and guidelines for completing the SBIR/STTR SF-424 application, and
+- Review the NIH SBIR-STTR SF424 (R&R) application instructions and guidelines for completing the SBIR/STTR SF-424 application; and

 - Access the Research Portfolio Online Reporting Tool (RePORT) system to determine if the proposal overlaps with an already-funded grant.